shreyasdahale/SISR-with-p4m-equivariance/README.md

 ### Performance Metrics

+- Tested on an augmented testing set using 90-degree rotations and mirror reflections
 - **Baseline Model**: Slightly lower output quality with more parameters.
 - **p4m-Equivariant Model**:
   - Achieved a **PSNR score of ~36**, highlighting improved output quality.